 The oxtail stew is a true soul food, comfort food, and it’s so flavorful and tender.
 It is a hearty soup dish that features Oxtails, carrots, and Potatoes.
 When I tried the Oxtail stew for the first time, I must say my taste buds went into praise.

-This recipe is an uncomplicated one pot recipe just like the Nigerian Stew, it comprises of Tomatoes, Red bell peppers and some other spices that are used for the Nigerian stew.
+This recipe is an uncomplicated one pot recipe just like the African Stew, it comprises of Tomatoes, Red bell peppers and some other spices that are used for the African stew.
 This recipe calls for browning the oxtails in Oil.
 Browning the oxtails before cooking them gives the stew an extra flavor boost.

 If you are familiar with my recipes, I usually like to prepare my food to my taste and liking, and this stew is no exception.
 I have made some tweaks to it so it might look a bit different from the popular Jamaican oxtail stew but of course no compromise in taste!